 - boxed cereals

-- baked goods (cakes, cookies, doughnuts)
+- baked goods like cakes, cookies, and doughnuts

 Foods to eat

-Fiber-rich unprocessed foods help:
+Fiber-rich unprocessed and whole foods help:

 - balance hormones